JaroslavKotrba/ChallengeNZZ/Model_Improvement.md

 ## Hyperparameter Tuning

 - Perform extensive hyperparameter tuning using techniques like Grid Search or Random Search with cross-validation.
-- Use other machine learning algorithms like Random Forest, Gradient Boosting Machine (GBM), or CatBoost.
+- Use other machine learning algorithms like Random Forest, Gradient Boosting Machine (GBM) like LightGBM or CatBoost.

 ## Feature Selection